Personal Injury Definitions

 Product liability laws include:

-Manufacturing defects; it may include distributors and retailers.
+- Manufacturing defects; may include distributors and retailers.

-Another part of products liability law is the failure to warn of potential hazards; which can include the requirement of instructions or directions for a product that can be dangerous if improperly used.
+- Another part of product liability law is the failure to warn of potential hazards; which can include the requirement of instructions or directions for a product that can be dangerous if improperly used.

 How Do You Bring a Legal Action Under Tort Law?